ArticleMarch 9, 2026

 3. Re-read highlighted sections

-4. Review notes the night before exam
+4. Review notes the night before

 5. Hope you remember it